BonnieMcLean/IcoTools/README.md

 If you use this package in your own work, please cite:

 > McLean, B., Dunn, M., & Dingemanse, M. (2023).
-Two measures are better than one: combining iconicity ratings and guessing experiments for a more nuanced picture of iconicity in the lexicon. *Language and Cognition*
+Two measures are better than one: Combining iconicity ratings and guessing experiments for a more nuanced picture of iconicity in the lexicon. *Language and Cognition*, 1-24. doi:10.1017/langcog.2023.9

 # General overview